-

 Transport

 Disembarking passengers can catch the Riverfront streetcar, costing $1.25, which leaves from the terminal and makes stops throughout the French Quarter, Canal Street, and the French Market.
-Visi-tour passes allow unlimited rides on all streetcar and bus lines for $5 per day or $12 for three days.
-Taxis can be easily hailed with meters rates starting at $2.50, with $1.20 per mile thereafter.
-Cabs from town to the cruise terminal usually have set rates of $10 for one per person or $7 each for two people.
+'Jazzy Passes' allow unlimited rides on all streetcar and bus lines for $3 per day or $9 for three days.
+Metred taxis can be hailed easily in the streets, but be sure to call ahead during peak visitor seasons.

 Attractions

-Visitors to the port of New Orleans should take in plenty of attractions while in the city, such as the New Orleans historic Voodoo Museum, Aquarium of the Americas, IMAX Theater and Harrah's Casino.
-Probably the most famous area of New Orleans, is the French Quarter, which is best experienced at night when the jazz bands play and the locals come out to play.
+Visitors to the port of New Orleans should take in plenty of attractions while in the city, such as the New Orleans Historic Voodoo Museum, Aquarium of the Americas or Mardis Gras World.
+Probably the most famous area of New Orleans is the French Quarter, which is best experienced at night when the jazz bands play and the locals come out to boogie.

 Restaurants